 People have used wind power for centuries, starting with the windmill.
 The windmill had large arms that were pushed by the wind and milled the wheat on the inside.
 Today wind turbines turn the rotation of the blades into an electric current.
-Wind power provides 4.7% of the energy generated in the United States.
+As of 2022, wind power provides 10.3% of the utility-scale electricity generated in the United States (www.wia.gov).

 However, wind power cannot be utilized everywhere.
 The turbines require winds at a certain speed in order for their blades to be able to turn.
 Many places in the United States do not fit this condition.
 Where the wind is of suitable speed, turbines are often built on large wind farms.
 Nonetheless, a location only needs two wind turbines to be considered a wind farm.
 The largest wind farm in the United States is Alta Wind Energy Center in California.
 This wind farm is home to 586 large turbines, making it the third largest wind farm in the world.
-Gansu Wind Farm Project in China is the largest, with over 7,000 turbines.
+Gansu Wind Farm in China is the largest, with over 7,000 turbines.